Symphony No. 3 (Lyatoshynsky): IV Allegro risoluto ma non troppo mosso

 The mood conveyed by the finale conveys the achievement of peace and enlightenment.
-The symphony’s opening liefmotif is transformed to become resolute and positive.
+The symphony’s opening leitmotif is transformed to become resolute and positive.
 The movement’s second melodic theme also originated from the first movement.
 The development section is martial.
 The symphony concludes by gaining momentum, culminating in the joyful return of the folk music heard in the first movement, amid the sound of bells.